Alfred0404/grades_notifier/README.md

   _Year → Semester → Module → Note Type → Grade_
 - 📝 Outputs a JSON file after each extraction.
 - 🔍 Detects new grades by comparing the latest and previous files.
-- 📋 Logs detailed changes to help you track your academic progress over time.
+- 📱 Push notifications to keep you informed

 # 💾 Installation